Securing Client Data: Why Mortgage Companies Need Office 365's Advanced Security Features

 Without M365 Compliance Tools

-- Audit logs answer "who, what, when" for every file access in seconds
+• Microsoft Purview Audit answers "who, what, when" for every file access in seconds

 Implementation Roadmap for Mortgage Companies

-Deploying Microsoft 365 security isn't a single project.
-It's a sequence of steps, each building on the one before:
+Deploying Microsoft 365 security is not a single project.
+It is a sequence of steps, each building on the one before:

 8-Week Security Deployment Roadmap

-- Week 1-2: Enable MFA for all users.
+1. Week 1-2: Enable Microsoft Entra ID multi-factor authentication for all users.
 No exceptions for executives or part-time staff.

-- Week 2-3: Configure Conditional Access.
+2. Week 2-3: Configure Microsoft Entra ID Conditional Access.
 Block legacy authentication.
 Require managed devices for borrower data.

-- Week 3-4: Deploy DLP policies for SSNs, account numbers, and credit report data.
+3. Week 3-4: Deploy Microsoft Purview DLP policies for SSNs, account numbers, and credit report data.
 Start in audit mode, then enforce.

-- Week 4-6: Activate Defender.
+4. Week 4-6: Activate Microsoft Defender for Office 365.
 Enable Safe Links, Safe Attachments, and anti-phishing policies.
 Run a phishing simulation baseline.

-- Week 6-8: Set up Compliance Manager and retention policies.
+5. Week 6-8: Set up Microsoft Purview Compliance Manager and retention policies.
 Map regulatory requirements to M365 controls.

-- Ongoing: Review Secure Score weekly.
+6. Ongoing: Review Microsoft Secure Score weekly.
 Monthly access reviews.
 Update DLP policies as regulations change.
+Run a Guardian-managed 24x7 monitoring posture so alerts are triaged, not queued.

 Your Microsoft 365 license already includes the security tools you need.
-The question isn't whether you can afford to deploy them — it's whether you can afford not to, with 739 financial services breaches in a single year.
+The question is not whether you can afford to deploy them.
+The question is whether you can afford to leave them at vendor defaults with 739 financial services breaches in a single year.

-A Tier-1 Microsoft CSP can audit your current environment, configure these controls, and provide ongoing monitoring — so your two-person IT team doesn't have to become full-time security specialists.
+A Tier-1 Direct-Bill Microsoft Cloud Solution Provider audits your current environment, configures the controls under delegated admin, and runs the ongoing monitoring so your two-person IT team does not have to become full-time security specialists.
+That is the operating shape M365 Guardian is built for.

 750+ Financial Institutions Trust Their M365 Security to ABT

-Mortgage Workspace configures and manages Microsoft 365 security for credit unions, banks, and mortgage companies nationwide.
-We handle the setup, monitoring, and incident response so your team stays focused on lending — not chasing security alerts.
+Access Business Technologies configures and manages Microsoft 365 security for credit unions, banks, and mortgage companies nationwide under the M365 Guardian operating model.
+We handle the Microsoft Purview, Microsoft Defender, and Microsoft Entra ID setup, the 24x7 monitoring, and the incident response so your team stays focused on lending, not chasing security alerts.

 Frequently Asked Questions